What do Tinder users and Product Marketers have in common? A lot!

 This creates an awkward and difficult experience for both parties when they meet in person.

 The Personality Gap

-The mismatch between the online and real personalities is very common with dating apps.
-When I spoke to a couple of people who constantly go out on dates, they said that during several times they felt awkward during a date because the other person is not as exciting as they were during the online conversation.
+The mismatch between online and real personalities is very common with dating apps.
+When I spoke to a couple of people who constantly go out on dates, they said that several times they felt awkward during a date because the other person is not as excited as they were during the online conversation.

 This is a common trend among people who are new to Tinder.
 By the time they learn how to identify the difference between real and fake personalities, they would’ve had enough awkward experiences.